simoncblyth/opticks/notes/issues/gxs_ab_hama_body_log.rst

-TODO : reduce truncation
+DONE : reduce truncation
 ---------------------------

-TODO: as not aligning reemission can switch from 5 bits to 4 and hence up from 48 slots to 64 slots without increasing storage
+DONE: as not aligning reemission can switch from 5 bits to 4 and hence up from 48 slots to 64 slots without increasing storage

 AHHA some of issue could be from truncation, 48 is not enough slots for the longer histories of more complicated geom::